OSOceanAcoustics/echopype-examples/README.md

 ## Purpose

-This repository illustrates the functionalities of [echopype](https://echopype.readthedocs.io/en/stable/), an open-source Python library that enables interoperability and scalability in water column sonar data analysis.
+This repository illustrates the functionalities of [echopype](https://echopype.readthedocs.io/en/stable/), an open-source Python library that enables interoperability and scalability of water column sonar data processing.
 The materials can be found within the [notebooks](https://github.com/OSOceanAcoustics/echopype-examples/tree/main/notebooks) folder in `.ipynb` files, which are [Jupyter notebooks](https://realpython.com/jupyter-notebook-introduction/).
 Open the [index.ipynb](https://github.com/OSOceanAcoustics/echopype-examples/blob/main/notebooks/index.ipynb) notebook to see an index of the existing example notebooks.
-To see the notebooks accurately rendered (GitHub notebook rendering has shortcomings), [open the index notebook in https://nbviewer.org](https://nbviewer.org/github/OSOceanAcoustics/echopype-examples/blob/main/notebooks/index.ipynb).
+To see the notebooks accurately rendered (GitHub notebook rendering has shortcomings), [open the index notebook at https://nbviewer.org](https://nbviewer.org/github/OSOceanAcoustics/echopype-examples/blob/main/notebooks/index.ipynb).

 To actively explore and run the notebooks without downloading them or having to configure a Python environment locally, open them with https://mybinder.org:
 - Click on the "launch binder" badge above to launch a sandbox copy.
 The typical start time is about 3 minutes.